|

 of some sort, preferably one that doesn't rely on nylon buckles to carry the load.

-- If you can attach the tether high on the seatbelt,
+- If you can attach the tether high on the car seat,

-it's easier for the dog to turn around without getting hogtied.
-I had to guide
+it's easier for the dog to turn around without getting hog-tied.
+My

-getting her nose under the strap so she doesn't get tangled up.
+getting their noses under the strap so they don't get tangled up.

 - I am going to create a brightly-colored laminated